adikadu/Secrets-website/readme.md

-In this app you can post your message ananymously and see other ananymous posts.
+In this app you can post your message anonymously and see other anonymous posts.
 You need to signup/register first and then you can write/read posts.You can even signup/signin with `facebook and google`.
 This app is even connected to database so all the posts are saved to the `mongodb atlas` database.<br>
 Deployed website <a href="https://limitless-coast-10610.herokuapp.com/">Link</a><br><br>

 How to run this app: